 My recent papers examine the impact of incomplete enforcement information on compliance and ambient pollution levels within the context of water quality regulations.
 Relatedly, I am part of a team of researchers developing an integrated assessment model to quantify the economic benefits of water quality.
 Other projects investigate the incentives associated with threshold-based regulations and their implications for agent behavior and policy outcomes.

 Some of my work examines policy implementation in developing country contexts.
-I am part of an interdisciplinary team of researchers examining dam management and health in the Senegal River Basin.
+I was part of an interdisciplinary team of researchers examining dam management and health in the Senegal River Basin.
 Other work examines the unintended consequences of information provision through extension in Malawi.

 Click here to view my CV.